Skip to Content

 6. Jayco Octane Super Lite

 Each of the following toy hauler RVs is considered lightweight because they fall below the empty weight of 5,000 lbs.
-The only toy haulers that fit into such a low-weight class are the pull-behind models.
+The pull-behind models are the only toy haulers that fit into such a low-weight class.

 So, as we finish with some general discussion, here are the examples of the actual lightweight toy haulers: